USDAForestService/NRM-Grants-Agreements/decisions/architecture/003-use-nodejs-lambda-angular-stack.md

   be.
 - Tools for deploying and managing applications on Lambda are much less mature than on other AWS platform-as-a-service offerings such as Elastic Beanstalk.
+- FS EAD's existing FSApps integration for eAuth is only available for server-side applications. eAuth integration for a client-side application will require additional new development.
 - There are significant "unknown unknowns" with this stack, including:
   - integration testing
   - scaling (scaling Lambda functions are easy but scaling any attached